canada-ca/open-source-logiciel-libre/en/contribution.md

 Consequences of non-compliance with this standard can include any measure allowed by the Financial Administration Act that the Treasury Board would determine as appropriate and acceptable in the circumstances.

-Potential corrective actions, including consequences, are included in Appendix C and align with the Framework for the Management of Compliance.

 ## Roles and responsibilities of government organizations

 ### Treasury Board of Canada Secretariat (Chief Information Officer Branch), in consultation with other departments, is responsible for the following